improvess/raspberry-as-gige-camera/README.md

 ## Why?

-A real [gigE](https://www.automate.org/a3-content/vision-standards-gige-vision) camera is great but not cheap and in many situations cameras like this aren't available on stock.
-In scenarios like this, you can use your Raspberry Pi as an alternative to provide an ethernet interface for your USB cameras.
+A real gigabyte camera (see [gigE](https://www.automate.org/a3-content/vision-standards-gige-vision)) is great but not cheap and in many situations cameras like this aren't available at all on stock/suppliers.
+In scenarios like this, you can use your Raspberry Pi as an alternative to provide an ethernet interface for your USB cameras and grab images from them from long ranges via network.

 ## Examples of usage

-Grabbing images at 100-150 fps with resolution 320x240 from a [Sony Playstation 3 Eye camera](https://en.wikipedia.org/wiki/PlayStation_Eye):
+Grabbing images at 100-150 fps with resolution 320x240 using a [Sony Playstation 3 Eye camera](https://en.wikipedia.org/wiki/PlayStation_Eye):

 ![image](https://user-images.githubusercontent.com/9665358/131229615-f0a73265-755d-4572-8946-17fb75ca8675.png)